mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 “Why are there some people who say no to a date?”
 I asked.

-“Well, there are some people who may not feel comfortable.
+“Well, some people may not feel comfortable.
 Maybe the guy just wants to kiss, and the girl doesn’t want that.
 But when you ask a girl on a date, most will say yes.”

 “Why is it convention that a guy asks the girl?
 Why can’t the girl ask the guy?”

 “Girls can ask guys out.
 But I guess it’s not the standard.
 You shouldn’t expect girls to ask you out.”

-“So…  Marriage is more than just a ceremony?
+“So...
+Marriage is more than just a ceremony?
 You have to feel a certain way about someone?”

 Both Mom and Dad nodded.
 Well, I guess they weren’t as mechanical as I thought they were.
 It sounded like they knew what romantic love was.
 Maybe they’d have a level of understanding of my situation.
 Or maybe they wouldn’t and would act like privileged straight people.
 Either way, there was something that they should’ve been happy about.
 If they were more mechanical when it came to emotions, then all the times when I was with Gyuna and Hyeji would’ve fit Mom and Dad’s definition of a date.
 I definitely went on countless “dates” with them.
 But if Mom and Dad had some compassion, then maybe they’d see how much I had emotionally grown from dating guys.
 And I knew that I’d have to be patient with them, just as it took me a long time for me to accept my reality.